kumahq/kuma/docs/generated/resources/policy_traffic-trace.md

 - `selectors` (required, repeated)

     List of selectors to match dataplanes.

+    - `match` (optional)

+        Tags to match, can be used for both source and destinations

 - `conf` (optional)

     Configuration of the tracing.

-    Child properties:

     - `backend` (optional)